In doubt whether your website is GDPR compliant? Test for free with Cookiebot consent management platform (CMP).

 These are queries that vulnerable citizens might pose to their government’s or public sector websites in the search for help and answers.

-Almost ten months into the enforcement of the GDPR, we scanned the EU governments’ websites with Cookiebot technology, detecting all cookies and trackers in operation on these sites.
+Almost ten months into the enforcement of the GDPR, we scanned the EU governments’ websites with the Cookiebot CMP technology, detecting all cookies and trackers in operation on these sites.

 Need to refresh how cookies and the GDPR are connected?
 Read our blogpost: GDPR & cookies.